saran-surya/Mongo-Image-Converter/README.md

 Please feel Free to use Grid-fs if you need to store files greater than (16mb) to MongoDB

 ***Please use the middleware "body-parser" !!***
+***Make sure you convert the image inside a component, and then pass it to the backend as a string***

 example: